wp-plugins/simple-brightcove-player-embed/readme.txt

 == Description ==

 This allows you to embed a Brighcove Video Cloud video player easily by using its player URL in a shortcode.
 It does not need a Video Cloud Media API key, so works with any Brightcove account edition.

-This is *not* a CMS integration that allows you to upload, manage and browse content in your Video Cloud account.
+Note this is *not* a CMS integration that allows you to upload, manage and browse content in your Video Cloud account from within Wordpress.

+= How to use =

-First get a link to the video and player you want to use from the Video Cloud media module.
+First get a link to the video and player you want to use from the [Video Cloud media module](https://videocloud.brightcove.com/media).

 * Select a video
 * In the **Quick video publish** box on the right, select a player